Phantas0s/ottosocial/README.md

 Ottosocial is a CLI which allows you to schedule and send automatically messages on social media.

 For now, only Twitter is supported.
-More might come.

-# Why using Ottosocial?

-* Ottosocial can send many messages automatically.
-* Add your messages and the time they should be published in a very simple CSV.

 # Menu